-This may lead to quantitative analyzes of the data, such as statistical analysis.
+This leads to quantitative analyses of the data, such as statistical analysis.
 This approach is used in several fields of study including nursing, medicine, education, business, and the social sciences and humanities.
 This list is not exhaustive, as qualitative research is used in many disciplines.

-Processing this vast amount of data, coding your original data sources, keeping track of interrelations and even visualizing their importance in your coding scheme is best accomplished by the the use of dedicated qualitative analysis software.
+Processing vasts amount of data, coding your original data sources, keeping track of interrelations and even visualizing their importance in your coding scheme is best accomplished by the the use of dedicated qualitative analysis software.
 ATLAS.ti is arguably the most powerful of the available qualitative analysis software packages today.

 To learn how to put ATLAS.ti to good use in YOUR research, visit our Research Blog